phaze-the-dumb/Phaze-Docs/beatsaber-modding/starting-coding.md

     return *logger;
 }
 ```
-This creates a "logger" which we can use to log data when we are debugging
+This creates a "logger" which we can use to log data when we are debugging<br>

 ```cpp
 extern "C" void setup(ModInfo& info) {